License Reciprocity and Its Benefits

 States that offer reciprocity can also have different requirements for license level (Journeyman or Master) or the number of experience hours needed.

-Generally, states that offer reciprocity have an application — either a general application with a reciprocity “checkbox” or a unique application — that licensed electricians must fill out.
+Generally, states that offer reciprocity use a general application with a reciprocity checkbox or a unique application that licensed electricians must fill out.
 Many applications are online and require creating an account.
-States usually require proof of an electrician’s current active license and sometimes a copy of a photo ID for identity verification.
-Application fees range from $10 to over $100, but keep in mind applying for a reciprocal license means there are no additional exam fees or costs associated with initial licensure.

 Next Steps

-State | Reciprocity: |
+State | Reciprocity |

 ---|---|